speechly/docs/content/slu-examples/_index.md

 - [Speechly Annotation Language Semantics](/slu-examples/semantics) explains the details of SAL semantics.
 - [Standard Variables](/slu-examples/standard-variables) are useful when your configuration must support numbers, dates, times, etc.
 - [Entity Data Types](/slu-examples/postprocessing) are useful when combined with the Standard Variables to obtain entity values in a normalized format.
+- [Imports and Lookups](/slu-examples/imports-and-lookups/) allow you to import external data to your configuration, and have the API return normalised entity values by using simple lookup tables.

 # Why must I configure my application?
 In general it is necessary to design the utterances for each application separately.
 With Speechly, the configuration serves *two* equally important purposes: